alephium/docs/docs/dapps/tutorials/deep-dive.md

   //.deployments contains the info of our `TokenFaucet` deployement, as we need to now the contractId and address
-  //This was auto-generated with the `cli deploy` of our `scripts/0_deploy_faucet.ts` const deployments = await Deployments.from(getDeploymentFilePath(configuration, 'devnet'))
+  //This was auto-generated with the `cli deploy` of our `scripts/0_deploy_faucet.ts` const deployments = await Deployments.load(configuration, 'devnet')

   //Make sure it match your address group const accountGroup = 1